Fix, don't switch: how to get your HR tech in order

 • Do your managers have the visibility they need through either the in-system dashboards or scheduled reports?

-Be clear on your "must-haves", whether it is executive reporting or team operational management make sure that the data you collect helps you to track activity in line with your strategic objectives.
+Be clear on your essentials, whether it is executive reporting or team operational management make sure that the data you collect helps you to track activity in line with your strategic objectives.
 It's also important to be open to what else is out there.
-Seek out what is best practice when it comes to data and reporting, and check out those systems that offer suites of pre-configured metrics - these can often be similar or more useful and save you valuable build time.
+Seek out what is best practice when it comes to data and reporting, and check out those systems that offer suites of pre-configured metrics these can often be similar or more useful and save you valuable build time.

 When it comes to pre-configured reports, some systems are better than others.
 While some ATS platforms have this content built-in, others may charge for custom-built reports and the costs stack up over time.
 Have someone on your team brush up on their Excel skills and get creative, you can easily tweak and combine standard reports to get the information you need.